dryruby/ebnf/examples/ebnf-peg-parser/README.md

 # EBNF Parser example

 This example implements an [EBNF][] parser equivalent to the built-in parser.
-The proximate result is an Abstract S-Expression which can be used to generate parser tables input grammars.
+The proximate result is an Abstract S-Expression composed of sub-rules which can be directly executed by the parser.
 Effectively, this is a re-implementation of {EBNF::Parser} itself.

 ## Parsing an LL(1) Grammar

     require 'ebnf'

-    ebnf = EBNFParser.new(File.open(../../etc/ebnf.ebnf))
+    ebnf = EBNFPegParser.new(File.open(../../etc/ebnf.ebnf))

 Output rules and terminals as S-Expressions, Turtle or EBNF

     puts ebnf.to_sxp

-This generates a S-Expression form of the grammar suitable for use by {EBNF} for generating a BNF representation (avoiding `star`, `plus`, and `opt` expressions), LL(1) first/follow comprehensions and branch tables used for parsing input files based on the grammar.
+This generates a S-Expression form of the grammar suitable for use by {EBNF}.

     (
      (pass (seq PASS))